rock-core/rock-and-syskit/source/integrating_functionality/cpp_libraries.html.md

   `src/`.
 Tests are in `test/`.

-If the ultimate goal of a data type is to be used as an interface type on a Rock component, you must have first read and understood the [type system](../type_system) description.
+If the ultimate goal of a data type is to be used as an interface type on a Rock component, you must have first read and understood the [limits this entails system](../type_system)

 ## Tests